-Today is Delaney’s birthday!
+Today is Delaney's birthday!
 And his favorite kind of cake is any kind of whipped cream cake, haha.
 That means any cake as long as it has Whipped Cream Frosting.
-He loves my Strawberry Whipped Cream Cake and I’ve made many more that haven’t made their way to the blog yet, like Banana Caramel Whipped Cream Cake and Coconut Cream Whipped Cream Cake.
-But, those will all eventually get here.
+He loves my Strawberry Whipped Cream Cake and my Banana Caramel Whipped Cream Cake, all because they have whipped cream frosting.

 What is whipped cream frosting?
 Whipped cream frosting is also made up of three ingredients: heavy whipping cream, powdered sugar, and vanilla extract.
 You can find my favorite homemade Whipped Cream Frosting recipe here.
 You may notice the difference in ingredients, I use cane sugar in my whipped cream and powdered sugar in my whipped cream frosting recipe.
 You can also use powdered sugar in whipped cream, so that's a personal preference and that part doesn't really matter.
 It's the amount of sugar.
 There is more sugar in whipped cream frosting, and because I'm using powdered sugar, it gives it stability and so you can get more coverage on a cake than you would with traditional whipped cream.
 Using more powdered sugar in whipped cream frosting also makes it bright white and creamier in texture as opposed to airy like traditional whipped cream.
 It's also a little sweeter, as frosting should be!